 - Diamond – 2.417

 Light passing through a lens is no different than light passing through any of the materials listed above.
 The focal length of a lens is dependent on the refractive index as different wavelengths will be focused on different positions as they pass through the lens into the sensor.

-Ideally, a lens would be able to offset the various dispersions of the wavelengths by focusing them on the same point.
-This lens, however, does not technically exist as a single lens, and as a result, chromatic aberration is caused by lens dispersion.
+Ideally, a lens would offset the wavelengths' various dispersions by focusing them on the same point.
+This lens, however, does not technically exist as a single lens, and as a result, lens dispersion causes chromatic aberration.
 In other words, multiple colors of light will travel at different speeds while passing through a lens.
-This dispersion often leads to images with colored edges (red, yellow, green, blue, magenta, etc.) especially around objects in high contrast situations.
+This dispersion often leads to images with colored edges (red, yellow, green, blue, magenta, etc.), especially around objects in high contrast situations.

-To compensate for the dispersion, optical systems consist of multiple lenses that are both convex and concave and made from different glass types with different dispersion levels.
-Lenses for which the dispersion is corrected for two wavelengths are called achromatic lenses while lenses that have been corrected for three wavelengths are called apochromatic lenses.
+To compensate for the dispersion, optical systems consist of multiple convex and concave lenses and are made from different glass types with varying dispersion levels.
+Lenses that correct dispersion for two wavelengths are called achromatic lenses.
+Lenses with three corrected wavelengths are called apochromatic lenses.

 Types of chromatic aberration

-There are mainly two different types of chromatic aberration, longitudinal (axial) and lateral (transverse).
+There are mainly two different chromatic aberration types, longitudinal (axial) and lateral (transverse).

 Longitudinal (axial) chromatic aberration

-Longitudinal chromatic aberration occurs when different wavelengths are dispersed from the lens at different points along the horizontal optical axis (image 3).
-Wavelengths scattered across the axis are known as the circle of confusion and it leads to unintentional color fringes even in the center of the image.
-To reduce the effects of longitudinal chromatic aberration, one of the main strategies is stopping down the aperture as the aperture is responsible for the incoming light quantity.
+Longitudinal chromatic aberration occurs when different wavelengths disperse from the lens at various points along the horizontal optical axis (image 3).
+Wavelengths scattered across the axis are known as the circle of confusion, leading to unintentional color fringes even in the center of the image.
+One of the main strategies for reducing longitudinal chromatic aberration is stopping down the aperture as the aperture is responsible for the incoming light quantity.

 Lateral (transverse) chromatic aberration